Merton Voluntary Service Council

 Overview

-Merton Voluntary Service Council (MVSC), registered charity number 1085867, is an infrastructure support organization that also administers multiple grant programs for voluntary, community, and faith groups in the London Borough of Merton.
-The organization provides practical support including liaison and advocacy, community engagement, development, strategic partnership working, and fund management.
+Merton Voluntary Service Council (MVSC), registered charity number 1085867, is an infrastructure support organisation that also administers multiple grant programmes for voluntary, community, and faith groups in the London Borough of Merton.
+The organisation provides practical support including liaison and advocacy, community engagement, development, strategic partnership working, and fund management.
 MVSC operates 22 employees, 6 trustees, and 11 volunteers, with total income including £535,823 from government contracts and £1,089,261 from government grants.
-Through partnerships with Merton Council and Merton Chamber of Commerce, MVSC manages several grant programs including Merton Giving, the East Merton Health & Wellbeing Fund, and the Voluntary Sector Development Fund.
-The organization plays a vital role as both a capacity builder and funding intermediary for Merton's voluntary sector.
+Through partnerships with Merton Council and Merton Chamber of Commerce, MVSC manages several grant programmes including Merton Giving, the East Merton Health & Wellbeing Fund, and the Voluntary Sector Development Fund.
+The organisation plays a vital role as both a capacity builder and funding intermediary for Merton's voluntary sector.

 Funding Priorities

-• Focus: Tackling inequality and changing lives for better in Merton
+• Focus: Supporting vulnerable adult residents and families affected by emotional or mental health challenges and financial hardship; tackling inequality and changing lives for better in Merton

 East Merton Health & Wellbeing Fund